advanced-cropper/advanced-cropper/README.md

 **Advanced Cropper** is the core library for the family of the croppers for different component frameworks.
 Remember, it's not the independent library, like, for example, [`vue-advanced-cropper`](https://github.com/Norserium/vue-advanced-cropper), it's the service library that used under the hood.

----

-:warning: Perhaps you wouldn't use this library in your project.
-Consult with [Norserium](https://github.com/Norserium) if you clearly sure that you would.

----

 ## Install

 ```bash